radian-software/riju/doc/selfhosting.md

 you should now be able to receive a 502 from Riju with no body content.

+## Launch instance

+Navigate to your EC2 dashboard instances.
+Select "Launch instance from template" and select riju-server for the launch template.

+## Attach to target group

+Once your instance is running you can attach it to a target group.
+Navigate to Load Balancing > Target groups.
+Select riju-server-http and register the instance that you just launched.

 ## Build and deploy

 *(Note: Although it's easy to build Riju locally, you have to be able